enhavo/enhavo-shop/README.md

 -------------------

 This is the shop edition of enhavo and serve a full shop system based on sylius components.
-Enhavo is CMS is a open source PHP project based on the fullstack Symfony framework and uses awesome Sylius components to serve a very flexible software, that can handle most of complex data structure with a clean and usability interface.
+Enhavo is a content management system.
+It's a open source PHP project based on the fullstack Symfony framework and uses awesome Sylius components to serve a very flexible software, that can handle most of complex data structure with a clean and usability interface.

 Installation